 2. Is twitching a sign of seizure?

 Suspect a seizure when jerking occurs while the baby is awake, and it lasts more than 10 to 20 seconds.
+Also the movements that occur in seizures are involuntary and are not associated with voluntary or play movements.
 However, it is recommended to consult a doctor for the right diagnosis and rule out other conditions.

 4. BM John and SK Patnaik, Benign Neonatal Sleep Myoclonus: Is it so Uncommon?; Medical Journal Armed Forces; NCBI